Robin Sloan

 If you have ever thought admiringly of some flinty acquaintance (or perhaps even of your flinty self) that they (or you) “do not suffer fools”, I encourage you to recalibrate.

 The problem is that everyone is a fool to someone — many someones — along some axis.
 Perhaps not the axis of cleverness; it could instead be sensitivity, thoughtfulness, precision.
 It could be etiquette, or kinesthetic grace.
-The point is: everyone is suffered, all the time, by others.
+The point is: everyone is suffered, always, by others.
 Possibly they don’t realize it, because they are suffered so gladly; so transparently.

 How small-minded, then — how foolish — to be the one link in this great chain of forbearance who “does not suffer fools”.